Aacguard Anti-Cheat

 How AACGUARD works

-2. The client scans Steam, CS:GO / CS2 configs, running processes and environment for known cheat traces.
+2. The client scans Steam, CS:GO / CS2 configs, relevant running processes, and the game environment for known cheat traces and suspicious changes.

-3. Scan metadata, verdict, Steam ID and non‑default config data are sent securely to the AACGUARD panel.
+3. Scan metadata, verdict details, Steam ID, and non‑default config data are sent securely to the AACGUARD panel.

-4. The data is analysed, used to avoid triggering VAC, then removed from our VPS once the scan is processed.
+4. The data is analysed in a way designed to avoid unsafe VAC interactions, then temporary scan data is removed from our VPS once processing is complete.

 5. Server admins review verdicts and can take action based on AACGUARD results.